Azure/template-analyzer/docs/authoring-json-rules.md

-    "description": "Brief description of what the rule is evaluating", "recommendation": "Guidance describing what should be done to fix the issue if a template violates the rule", "helpUri": "URI to find more detailed information about the rule and how to fix a template", "evaluation": { … } // The evaluation logic of the rule.
+    "description": "Brief description of what the rule is evaluating", "recommendation": "Guidance describing what should be done to fix the issue if a template violates the rule", "helpUri": "URI to find more detailed information about the rule and how to fix a template", "severity" : "Int value 1 - 3, with 1 being high and 3 being low, designating the importance of the rule", "evaluation": { … } // The evaluation logic of the rule.
 More details below.
 }
 ```